analytics-ufcg/dslmining/examples/FCMahout/README.md

 ##FCMahout
-Implementation for the example for the fifth chapter for mahout in action
+Implementation of the example for the fifth chapter for mahout in action

 You can download the dataset from http://www.occamslab.com/petricek/data/libimseti-complete.zip Extract the zip in the folder data and rename the file ratings.dat to libimset-ratings.dat, and the file gender.dat to libimset-gender.dat.